pydicom/pynetdicom/docs/reference/ae.rst

 .. _ae:

-Application Entity (:mod:`pynetdicom3.ae`)
+Application Entity (:mod:`pynetdicom.ae`)
 =========================================================

-.. currentmodule:: pynetdicom3.ae
+.. currentmodule:: pynetdicom.ae

 A representation of a DICOM Application Entity and one of pynetdicom's two main user classes.